Awoo56709/eds_214_project/README.md

 # EDS 214 Project - Figure Reproduction

 This repository is for the EDS 214 project to recreate figure 3 from Schaefer et al. 2000.
 This project will be open-ended in that scripts, assumptions and documentation will be created at an ongoing basis aiding in the recreation of the figure.
+Through this analysis, we will be utilizing the "Rolling Average" function (explained in the Analysis section).
 Below is the image to be recreated:

 <img src="https://github.com/user-attachments/assets/ea634bda-fc23-4263-8b63-ce28e4c3ce61" alt="image" width="350" height="500"/>